quchangle1/DRAFT/README.md

 ## 💡 Introduction

 Due to the inherent understanding gap between LLMs and humans, inefficiencies and inaccuracies within existing tool documentation hamper the effective utilization of tools by LLMs.
+Humans, acquire tool proficiency through repeated interactions and hands-on experiences, capable of maintaining an updated comprehension of these tools despite their evolving functionalities.
+In light of this, we propose DRAFT, conceptualized to automate the adjustment and optimization of tool documentation based on the feedback derived from the LLM's interaction with the tool.

 <p align="center">
     <img src="./images/introduction.png" width="1000">
 </p>